GarrettBoggs/TheArena/README.md

 ## Description

-This site uses objects to create a pizza service.
+This site offers a fun arena battle game for players to explores.
 Created using HTML, CSS, JavaScript, jQuery, and Bootstrap framework.

 ## Setup instruction